Hybrid vs Petrol: Full Running Cost Breakdown in NZ (2026)

 Long Term Ownership Costs

-• City drivers: Hybrid is clearly cheaper
+• City driving: Hybrid is typically cheaper

-• Mixed driving: Hybrid still wins
+• Mixed driving: Hybrid often remains the lower-cost option

-• Mainly motorway: Petrol can be similar
+• Mainly motorway: Petrol can be similar depending on the vehicle and usage

 Which Is Right for You?